Snack Vendor or Undercover Job Recruiter

 Executive recruiters typically rely on networking and corporate contacts to court prospects.
 But for those like the 48-year-old Mr. Perry — a small subset of the multimillion-dollar industry — chasing down top talent for the corner-office and other hard-to-fill jobs is a sport.
 They are maligned by traditional recruiters, but their tactics — which can be unconventional, paparazzi-like and some say borderline unethical — can lead to lucrative careers and long lists of loyal clients.

-“How else can you get at these people?” says Mr. Perry, whose search firm, Perry-Martel International Inc., employs three researchers, plus his wife, Anita, who handles research and administration.
+“How else can you get at these people?” says Mr. Perry, whose search firm, Perry-Martel International Inc., employs three researchers, plus his wife, Anita, who handles miscellaneous tasks.
 “They’re behind steel gates.”